AlirezaAccelerates/AlirezaAccelerates/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop AI solutions.\
-🎓 &nbsp;I'm currently studying ... at the ....\
+🎓 &nbsp;I'm currently studying Computer Science at Emory University.\
 🌱 &nbsp;I'm on track for learning more about AI and Robotics.\
 ✍️ &nbsp;In my free time, I pursue learning, reading, and gaming as hobbies/side hustles.\
 ✉️ &nbsp;You can shoot me an email at alirezarafieieng@gmail.com!
 I'll try to respond as soon as I can.\
-📄 &nbsp;Please have a look at my [Résumé](https:///resume.html) for more details about me.
+📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/1h_me8FLUN8yViMxF39La9j_ws9XxIL4S/view?usp=sharing) for more details about me.
 I'm open to feedback and suggestions!

 <h3 align="left">Connect with me:</h3>